kris-brown/AlgebraicTypeTheory.jl/docs/src/index.md

 # AlgebraicTypeTheory.jl
-So far, based on [this tutorial](http://www.jonmsterling.com/pdfs/algebraic-type-theory-tutorial.pdf) and [this paper](https://arxiv.org/abs/1902.08848) by Jonathan Sterling.
+So far, encoding material from [this tutorial](http://www.jonmsterling.com/pdfs/algebraic-type-theory-tutorial.pdf) and [this paper](https://arxiv.org/abs/1902.08848) by Jonathan Sterling.

 ## Goals